| WHY

 the imbalance of pace to trot and preserve the original

-style horse many people were talking
+style horse many people were talking about splitting away

-disproportionate amount of attention and funding spent on
+appeared to be a disproportionate amount of attention and

-shows and show horses than was meted out to those who had
+funding spent on shows and show horses than was meted out

-no interest in showing.
-The large majority of horses that
+to those who had no interest in showing.
+The large majority

-show ring.
+competitions of the show ring.

 It became